Water Mist System: What Is The Water Mist System In Fire Protection

 - attenuating radiant heat by the small droplets themselves

-Water mist system is highly efficient fire protection solution, featuring unique nozzles that have been designed and rigorously tested to help protect against a wide range of fire risks.
+Water mist system is a highly efficient fire protection solution, featuring unique nozzles that have been designed and rigorously tested to help protect against a wide range of fire risks.

-The fine mist the system generates can extinguish fire or limit its growth at an early stage, depending on the asset being protected.
+The fine mist the system generates can extinguish a fire or limit its growth at an early stage, depending on the asset being protected.

 Water mist systems help provide effective cooling and fire control on Class A fires, or assistance with extinguishing and preventing re-ignition on Class B or Class F fires.

-Standard on water mist fire protection systems is NFPA 750.
+The standard on water mist fire protection systems is NFPA 750.
 This standard protects life and property from fire through the standardization of design, installation, maintenance, and testing requirements for water mist fire suppression systems.

-In that standard, they offer up low pressure systems, intermediate, and high pressure.
-So low pressure systems operate at around the same pressures that sprinkler systems will operate at.
+In that standard, they offer up low-pressure systems, intermediate, and high pressure.
+So low-pressure systems operate at around the same pressures that sprinkler systems will operate at.

-Intermediate pressure is between 175 psi and 500 psi, and then high pressure systems, 500 psi and up.
+Intermediate pressure is between 175 psi and 500 psi, and then high-pressure systems, 500 psi and up.
 There are differences between water mist systems and the droplet sizes that they produce, so typically the smaller the water droplet size the better it is at extinguishing a hot fire.

 Larger droplets can work faster on lower temperature fires, but they all work for the systems that they’re approved for or listed for.